-7 An overview of the scope of our audit continued
+An overview of the scope of our audit continued

-7.3 Our consideration of climate-related risks
+Our consideration of climate-related risks

-The Company has identified climate risk as a key risk, as detailed in the Climate risk section of the Risk report on page 67.
-The primary area where climate risks could impact the Financial statements is in respect of the fair value of investments as the investment portfolio companies face a range of climate change-related risks and opportunities.
+The Company has identified climate risk as a key risk as detailed in the Climate risk section of the Risk report on page 65.
+The primary area where climate risks could impact the financial statements is in respect of the fair value of investments as the investment portfolio companies face a range of climate change related risks and opportunities.

 The Company has considered the impact of climate change when preparing the investment valuations.
-We have considered the Company's identification and evaluation of climatechange risk in respect of their investments, as highlighted in section 5.1 above.
-This assessment considered the risks and opportunities associated with the impact of energy transition, extreme weather patterns and regulatory environments and their impact on the determination of fair value.
+Our procedures have included assessing the Company's consideration of the impact of climate change in respect of their investments as highlighted in section 5.1 above.
+We have also evaluated the appropriateness of the climate related disclosures included in the significant accounting policies and have read the Annual report to consider whether other climate change disclosures are materially consistent with the financial statements and our knowledge obtained in the audit.

-8 Other information
+Other information